minzhih/STAT-840-FastPHASE-imputation/README.md

 Question 2: How do rare variants / reference panel mismatch affect %correct?

 Question 3: Is there some kind of statistical method we could develop so that rare variants in the study panel can be detected?
 (Or more generally, if we KNOW there's a mismatch, can we do something to improve?)
 Maybe something can be done with the proir in a Bayseian model?
 Kind of like shrinkage.

+: ) It's a small try to investigate the research area.